-I was working the late night shift going about my usual business of dodging OCD managers, hiding glasses of juice the bartenders spiked with liquor, googling people who had bookings the following evening, bantering with the locals who’d had one too many drinks – when at approximately 2am, a strange lady wearing a vivid red coat erupted like a volcano through the door.
+I was working the late night shift going about my usual business of dodging OCD managers, hiding glasses of lemonade the bartenders spiked with vodka, googling people who had bookings the following evening, bantering with the locals who’d had one too many drinks – when at approximately 2am, a strange lady wearing a vivid red coat erupted like a volcano through the door.
 She went straight to the corner table directly across from my desk and sat down in a heap.
-While waiting for her Scotch on the rocks, Red Coat Lady lifted up her bag, pulled out a large, slightly-decrepit sketch-pad and proceeded to draw on it incessantly, her only interruption being the dull clink of another round landing on her table.
+While waiting for her Scotch on the rocks, Red Coat Lady lifted up her bag, pulled out a large, slightly-decrepit sketch-pad and proceeded to draw on it incessantly, her only interruption being the dull clink of another round of Captain Jack landing on her table.

 This went on for 2 hours.